 Haysi is a tiny town located in the state of Virginia.
 With a population of 480 people and just one neighborhood, Haysi is the 335th largest community in Virginia.

-When you are in Haysi, you'll notice that it is more blue-collar than most other communities in America.
-47.89% of Haysi’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Haysi is generally considered to be a blue-collar town.
+47.89% of the Haysi workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Haysi is a town of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Haysi who work in food service (11.27%), teaching (9.86%), and sales jobs (8.45%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Haysi has relatively fewer families with younger children, and/or college students.
 Combined, this makes Haysi a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.